rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 The `fork` method takes a `Callable<T>` object as an argument and returns a `Subtask<T>` object.
-The `Subtask<T>` object is a handle to the child task.
-The `Subtask<T>` is defined as the implementation of the `Supplier<T>` interface, which means we can retrieve the result of the computation using the `get` method:
+The `Subtask<T>` object is a pointer to the child task.
+The `Subtask<T>` is defined as an implementation of the `Supplier<T>` interface, which means we can retrieve the result of the computation using the `get` method:

 ```java
 // Java SDK
 public sealed interface Subtask<T> extends Supplier<T> permits SubtaskImpl
 ```

 If we don't need to use any of the methods specific to the `Subtask<T>` type, and we only need to retrieve the result of the computation, we should use it as a `Supplier<T>` object.
-Java architects decided not to return a `java.util.concurrent.Future<T>` instance from the `fork` method to avoid confusion with the computations, which are not structured and give a clear-cut with the past.
+Java architects decided not to return a `java.util.concurrent.Future<T>` instance from the `fork` method to avoid confusion with the unstructured computations, and give a clear-cut with the past.

 We must complete the computation before getting the result from a `Subtask<T>` object.
 Since we're using the structured concurrency model, we want to synchronize on the executions of all the children tasks.
 So, we call the method `join` method on the `scope` object: